-Aga Khan Music Initiative (AKMI) and The Other Classical Musics
+Aga Khan Music Initiative (AKMI) and The Other Classical Music

-“The short-lived ‘world music’ boom may have brought littleknown musics to international attention, but the term itself perpetuates an old colonialist fallacy: that while Europe and America have ‚classical’ music, other societies – with the exception, perhaps, of North India – have only ‘folk’ music.
+“The short-lived ‘world music’ boom may have brought little-known music to international attention, but the term itself perpetuates an old colonialist fallacy: that while Europe and America have ‚classical’ music, other societies – with the exception, perhaps, of North India – have only ‘folk’ music.
 But Europe has no monopoly on musical sophistication.
-It’s humbling to learn what dizzy intellectual feats are demanded of classical musicians in Turkey, Thailand, and Java, for example.
-And it’s fascinating to find that the one thing which unites almost all the world’s great traditions is a common basis in improvisation – a gift which European musicians have largely lost.
-Yet many of these musics are now under threat, not only from erosion by Western music (both popular and classical), but also from war and persecution.
-It’s hard to believe that the music of Aleppo, where the beautiful muwashshah song tradition had survived unbroken for eight hundred years until Assad’s barrel-bombs began to fall, will be revivable when ‘peace’ of a sort does finally come.
-Classical musics can die, so we should treasure the ones we’ve still got.”
+It is humbling to learn what dizzy intellectual feats are demanded of classical musicians in Turkey, Thailand, and Java, for example.
+And it is fascinating to find out that the one thing, which unites almost all the world’s great traditions, is a common basis in improvisation – a gift which European musicians have largely lost.
+Yet, many of these musics are now under threat, not only through erosion by Western music (both popular and classical), but also through war and persecution.
+It is hard to believe that the music of Aleppo, where the beautiful muwashshah song tradition had unbrokenly survived for eight hundred years, until Assad’s barrel-bombs began to fall, will be revivable, when ‘peace’ of a sort does finally come.
+Classical music can die, so we should treasure the ones we have still got.”

 (Michael Church, Old and New Music from the Ends of the Silk Route, 2016, 2)

-In an age where music traditions are vulnerable a new performance programme is designed to celebrate inspiration and the classical traditions that we still have.
-With new performance series, the Aga Khan Music Initiative (AKMI) presents rare artistic encounters that both celebrate and reimagine time-honoured musical meetings as the Initiative’s leading artists perform a newly-created repertoire of compositions, improvisations and contemporary arrangements inspired by tradition. is group of music innovators demonstrates the transmission of ancient musical traditions to a talented generation of performers who are developing them in new directions, exemplifying musical creativity that has historically been inspired by the meeting of cultures.
+In an age, where music traditions are vulnerable, a new performance programme is designed to celebrate inspiration and the classical traditions we still have.
+With new performance series, the Aga Khan Music Initiative (AKMI) presents rare artistic encounters that both celebrate and reimagine time-honoured musical meetings, as the initiative’s leading artists perform a newly-created repertoire of compositions, improvisations and contemporary arrangements inspired by tradition.
+A group of music innovators demonstrates the transmission of ancient musical traditions to a talented generation of performers, who are developing them in new directions, exemplifying musical creativity that has historically been inspired by the meeting of cultures.

-The programme is curated by the Aga Khan Music Initiative (AKMI), an international arts and music education programme was launched by His Highness the Aga Khan to support talented musicians and music educators working to preserve, transmit, and further develop their musical heritage in contemporary forms.
-AKMI designs and implements a country-specific set of activities for each country into which it invests, and works to promote revitalization of cultural heritage.
+The programme is curated by the Aga Khan Music Initiative (AKMI), an international arts and music education programme launched by His Highness the Aga Khan to support talented musicians and music educators working to preserve, transmit and further develop their musical heritage in contemporary forms.
+AKMI designs and implements a country-specific set of activities for each country into which it invests and works to promote the revitalization of cultural heritage.

-The Aga Khan Music Initiative is an interregional music and arts education program with worldwide performance, outreach, mentoring, and artistic production activities.
-The Music Initiative is a program of the Aga Khan Trust for Culture.
-The Trust, in turn, serves as the cultural development agency of the Aga Khan Development Network, one of the world’s largest private development networks, and the only one that prioritizes cultural development on a par with economic and social development in all of its projects and commitments.
+The Aga Khan Music Initiative is an interregional music and arts education programme with worldwide performance, outreach, mentoring and artistic production activities.
+The Music Initiative is a programme of the Aga Khan Trust for Culture.
+The trust, in turn, serves as the cultural development agency of the Aga Khan Development Network, one of the world’s largest private development networks, and the only one prioritizing cultural development on a par with economic and social development in all of its projects and commitments.

 In 2015 AKMI supported the publication of The Other Classical Musics.
 Fifteen Great Traditions by Michael Church.
 The book has been awarded the RPS Music Award 2015.